google/mount-zip/README.md

 :   File permission mask in octal (default 0022)

 **-o uid=N**
-:   Set the file owner of all the items in the mounted archive (default is
+:   Set the user ID of all the items in the mounted archive (default is current
-    current user)
+    user)

 **-o gid=N**
-:   Set file group of all the items in the mounted archive (default is current
+:   Set the group ID of all the items in the mounted archive (default is current
     group)

 **-o default_permissions**
-:   Use the file owner (UID), group (GID) and permissions stored with each item
+:   Use the user ID, group ID and permissions stored with each item in the
-    in the archive.
+    archive

 **-f**
 :   Foreground mode